Things to Do

 Neighborhood: Uptown

-The NASCAR Hall of Fame is an interactive and inclusive museum open to all from avid race fans to novices.
-This Hall of Fame aims to provide a full experience for all guests from adapted hearing devices and modalities to accessible parking and courtesy wheelchairs.
-The Hall of Fame offers adapted experiences in part by partnering with KultureCity to provide sensory bags for guests who may need accommodations.
-These may be checked out from staff and contain items such as noise canceling headphones, fidget toys and other items to meet sensory needs.
-The NASCAR Hall of Fame promotes physical accessibility including accessible racing simulators, where participants can drive their wheelchair into the adapted race car with hand controls.
+The NASCAR Hall of Fame is an interactive and inclusive museum open to all, from avid race fans to novices.
+This Hall of Fame aims to provide a full, accessible experience for all guests, including adapted hearing devices and modalities, accessible parking and courtesy wheelchairs.
+The Hall of Fame offers adapted experiences by partnering with KultureCity to provide sensory bags, containing items such as noise canceling headphones, fidget toys and other items, for guests who may need accommodations.
+The NASCAR Hall of Fame also promotes physical accessibility, including accessible racing simulators where participants can drive their wheelchair into the adapted race car with hand controls.

-Partnering with the Autism Society, AMC Carolina Pavilion 22 offers sensory-friendly movie showings on the second and fourth Saturday (for family-friendly films) and Wednesday evenings (mature audiences) monthly.
+Partnering with the Autism Society, two Charlotte-area AMC theaters offer sensory-friendly movie showings on the second and fourth Saturday (for family-friendly films) and Wednesday evenings (mature audiences) monthly.
 Check the theater website for showtimes and listings.

 Charlotte Ballet